 A woman sleeping on her side with her arms and legs wrapped around a pillow

-When sleeping on the side, embracing a pillow may be comforting and supportive.
+Embracing a pillow may be comforting and supportive when sleeping on the side.
 This posture eases shoulder and arm strain and helps realign the spine.
-Those who have heartburn or acid reflux may also benefit from it.
+It may also benefit those with heartburn or acid reflux.

 Health Benefits of Side Sleeping

 So what makes side sleeping so popular?
-Let's take a closer look at some of the potential benefits of this sleeping position.
+Let's look at some potential benefits of this sleeping position.

 1. Provides Optimal Back Support